santoriggio/react-native-components/README.md

-# React Native Components
+# react-native-components

-React Native Components is a collection of reusable components for building mobile applications using React Native.
+react-native-components is a collection of reusable components for building mobile applications using React Native.
 This package provides a set of ready-to-use UI components that can be easily integrated into your React Native projects.

 ## Features